Monday, March 08, 2010

 August 23-24, 1968: Kings Beach Bowl, North Shore, Lake Tahoe, CA with Sanpaku

-August 24, 1968: 'Upbeat', WEWS Channel 5, WUAB-TV Studios, Cleveland, OH with Richard Barbary, Chuck Berry, Wayne Cochran, Bobby Curtola, Johnny Daye, Iron Butterfly, The Main Attraction, The Swamp Seeds, The Temptations (broadcast date)
+August 24, 1968: 'Upbeat', WEWS Channel 5, WUAB-TV Studios, Cleveland, OH with Richard Barbary, Chuck Berry, Wayne Cochran, Bobby Curtola, Johnny Daye, Iron Butterfly, The Main Attraction, The Swamp Seeds, The Temptations (broadcast date in Ohio....broadcasted in other States on September 1)

 August 27-29, 1968: Fillmore West, San Francisco, CA with Staple Singers, Santana